Payette/SkinDesigner/README.md

 # SkinDesigner
-SkinDesigner facade panelization tool for Grasshopper
+SkinDesigner is a facade panelization tool for Grasshopper